ibondarenko1/openapi.yaml/README.md

 All rights reserved.

 This repository and its contents are proprietary and confidential.
-Unauthorized copying, modification, distribution, or use of this software, in whole or in part, is strictly prohibited without prior written permission from the copyright holder.
+Unauthorized copying, modification, distribution, sublicensing, or use of this software, in whole or in part, is strictly prohibited without prior written permission from the copyright holder.

 This repository is provided for internal development, evaluation, and implementation purposes only.

+No license, express or implied, is granted to any third party except by explicit written agreement.